-Students may make confidential reports to VCSU Counselors through the Campus Counseling Services, McFarland 424 or 425 and to the Director of Student Health Services, Mythaler 119.
+Students may make confidential reports to VCSU Counselors through Campus Counseling Services, McFarland 424 or 425 and to the Director for Health and Wellness, Mythaler 119.
 Counselors, when acting in their capacity and function as VCSU counselors, do not make identifiable reports of incidents to the Official On-Campus Resources unless the student specifically requests them to do so; however, the University encourages counselors, when they deem it appropriate, to inform students they can report incidents of crime to Valley City Police.
 Campus officials not subject to reporting: